WorldEnd/worldend-formatting/README.md

 - `-g` (`--gutter-size`): Specify the gutter size.
 - `-n` (`--no-cover`): Do not include cover.

-By default, the bleed size is 0in, gutter size is 0in, and cover is included.
+By default, the bleed size is 0 in, gutter size is 0 in, and cover is included.

 For convenience, `-p` (`--print-mode`) is provided, which is short for `-b 0.125in -g 0.15in -n`.